masaru-iritani/StationTimetableEditor/README.md

 Compatible with modern web browsers like Chrome, Firefox, Safari, and Edge.

 ## Accessibility
-The app features high-contrast elements and a keyboard-navigable interface, prioritizing accessibility.
+The app is designed with high-contrast elements and a keyboard-navigable interface.
+Note: Keyboard navigation is currently planned but not yet implemented.

 ## License
 This project is licensed under the CC0 License - see the LICENSE.md file for details.